 People who are overweight or obese are more likely to develop lymphedema.
 Talk to your doctor or lymphedema therapist about making a diet and exercise plan for bringing your weight under control.
 Better yet, ask if there is a nutritionist who can help you with an eating plan.
 Many hospitals and cancer centers have nutritionists on staff.
 See Breastcancer.org’s section on Nutrition for guidance.

 5. Know the signs and symptoms of lymphedema and get help for them right away.

 Even minor changes in the feeling and/or appearance of the arm, hand, or upper body can indicate early lymphedema.
 These changes may tend to come and go at first, which makes them seem like no big deal.
 Also, they can happen even if you’re following all of the guidelines for reducing lymphedema risk.

 "If at all possible, it’s worth seeing a physical medicine doctor or other expert who can show you how to use your body in the safest and fullest way again.
 Things that you did automatically before — carrying groceries, yoga, tennis — now need to be done with some caution and care until you know how your body will handle them again.
-You want to work with someone who knows how your body ‘moves and grooves’ and can help you gradually work back up to where you were before."-- Marisa Weiss, M.D., president and founder, Breastcancer.org
+You want to work with someone who knows how your body ‘moves and grooves’ and can help you gradually work back up to where you were before."-- Marisa Weiss, M.D., chief medical officer, Breastcancer.org